oviano/sokol-multithread/README.md

 This can be used to free up the memory or clean-up any objects that own the memory and avoids the need for the wrapper to make any copies of data.

 To keep things simple, these calls are always made in the same thread as the original renderer->add_command_xxx() was made.
+More precisely the calls are made from the following renderer->commit_commands() call.